by Rosemarie Tremblay-LeMay MD MSc FRCPC and Vathany Kulasingam, PhD, FCACB

 A plasmacytoma is a tumour made up of specialized immune cells called plasma cells.
-Unlike normal plasma cells, all of the plasma cells in a plasmacytoma make the same type of immunoglobulin.
+Normal plasma cells make different types of proteins called immunoglobulins (antibodies) that help protect the body from micro-organisms such as viruses.
+In contrast, all of the plasma cells in a plasma cell neoplasm make the same type of immunoglobulin.
 The abnormal plasma cells also make a lot more immunoglobulin than normal plasma cells.

 When a plasmacytoma forms outside of a bone it is called an extraosseous plasmacytoma.
 If only a single tumour is found in a bone without evidence of abnormal plasma cells in other parts of the body, it is called a solitary plasmacytoma of the bone.
 Patients with a condition called plasma cell myeloma (multiple myeloma) can also develop masses outside their bone marrow that are made of plasma cells and identical to plasmacytoma.

 Plasma cells start off life as a specialized type of immune cell called B-lymphocytes.
 Once a B-lymphocyte turns into a plasma cell, it has the ability to produce special proteins called immunoglobulins (Ig), which are also called antibodies.
 Immunoglobulins protect our body by sticking to bacteria and viruses, which makes them easier to remove from the body.
 Immunoglobulins can also stick to abnormal cells or cells that have stopped functionally normally.